Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 So, how do you mix a painted kitchen with authentic materials?

-Midnight color, for instance, is commonly used on the kitchen cabinets.
-The rest of the colors are neutralized by charcoal, slate gray, light gray, and taupe, for instance.
-The effect of this seamless blend in colors is great emphasis on the architectural detail and furniture of the design.
+Midnight color, for instance, is commonly used on kitchen cabinets.
+For instance, charcoal, slate gray, light gray, and taupe neutralize the rest of the colors.
+The effect of this seamless blend of colors is great emphasis on the architectural detail and furniture of the design.

 The painted kitchen is usually coupled with authentic raw materials such as concrete, wood, and marble.
 Wood or concrete may be used for the kitchen island, with marble crowning the countertops.